TolenaDX/tdx-dao-snapshot-plugin/README.md

-# tdx-dao-snapshot-plugin
+# TDX Snapshot Suite

-WordPress plugin for integrating DAO governance with Snapshot.
-Supports proposal listing, inline voting, wallet connection, and multi-chain networks.
+A WordPress plugin for DAO governance powered by Snapshot.
+It enables proposal listing and secure wallet-based voting directly inside WordPress.